 Chemistry is respected as a rigourous academic subject.
 Successful chemistry students are good at understanding conceptual models and learning large bodies of fact.
 They can apply many ideas at once and construct logical arguments often backed up with mathematical precision.
 These skills will always be in demand and chemists are recruited far beyond the obvious careers of research and industry.

-The aims of our GCSE Chemistry specification are to encourage candidates to:
+The aims of our department are to: